Accelerating Particle-based Energetic Variational Inference: Numerical Examples

 Next, we consider a more challenging task by initializing the particle distributions for all methods significantly away from the target distribution.
 This setup better reflects real-world applications, where the mean or variance of the target distribution is often unknown or difficult to estimate.
 Specifically, we define the target distribution as a star-shaped, five-component Gaussian mixture \eqref{stardistribution}, and the initial distribution as $\mathcal{N}((5, 5), \mathsf{I})$.

 Fig. \ref{star_500_1}(a)-(d) show the distribution of particles generated by different methods at various iterations with $N = 500$.
-The learning rate for AdaGrad is set to be 0.1 and for other methods to be 0.01.
-The results show that the EVI-Im and the ImEQ methods achieve similar approximations to the target distribution at different iterations, and dynamics are also almost identical.
-But the ImEQ is much more efficient in terms of CPU time.
-Both methods perform better than the AdaGrad and the AEGD.
-Interestingly, in this case, the AEGD fails to explore the star-shaped target distribution.
-We also tested various other learning rates (${\rm lr} = 0.1, 0.01, 0.001, 10^{-4}$) for the AEGD, which yielded nearly identical results.
-It shows that it is necessary to keep $H = \frac{1}{N} \sum_{i=1}^N V(x_i)$ part implicitly, as in the ImEQ, when the initial distribution is far away from the target distribution.
+The learning rate is set to 0.1 for AdaGrad and 0.01 for all other methods.
+The results show that EVI-Im and ImEQ achieve similar approximations to the target distribution at different iterations, and their dynamics are nearly identical.
+However, ImEQ is much more efficient in terms of CPU time.
+Both methods perform better than AdaGrad and AEGD.
+Interestingly, in this case, AEGD fails to explore the star-shaped target distribution.
+We also tested various other learning rates (${\rm lr} = 0.1, 0.01, 0.001, 10^{-4}$) for AEGD, which yielded nearly identical results.
+This shows that keeping the potential part $H = \frac{1}{N} \sum_{i=1}^N V(\x_i)$ implicit, as in ImEQ, is necessary when the initial distribution is far from the target distribution.